Rock of Cashel

-The Rock of Cashel (Carraig Phádraig [ˈkaɾˠəɟ ˈfˠaːd̪ˠɾˠəɟ]), also known as Cashel of the Kings and St. Patrick's Rock, is a historic site located at Cashel, County Tipperary, Ireland.
+The Rock of Cashel (Carraig Phádraig [ˈkaɾˠəɟ ˈfˠaːd̪ˠɾˠəɟ]), also known as Cashel of the Kings and St. Patrick's Rock, is a historical site located dramatically above a plain at Cashel, County Tipperary, Ireland.

 History

 According to local legends, the Rock of Cashel originated in the Devil's Bit, a mountain 20 miles (30 km) north of Cashel when St. Patrick banished Satan from a cave, resulting in the Rock's landing in Cashel.
-Cashel is reputed to be the site of the conversion of the King of Munster by Saint Patrick in the 5th century.
+According to the Tripartite Life of Saint Patrick Cashel is reputed to be the site of the conversion of the King of Munster by Saint Patrick in the 5th century.

-The Rock of Cashel was the traditional seat of the kings of Munster for several hundred years prior to the Norman invasion.
+The Rock of Cashel was the traditional seat of the kings of Munster as early as the 4th century and prior to the Norman invasion.
+In the 5th century the Eóganachta clan built a fortress at Cashel retaining supremacy there for hundreds of years.
+In 977 Brian Boru was crowned there as king and made Cashel his capital.
 In 1101, the King of Munster, Muirchertach Ua Briain, donated his fortress on the Rock to the Church.

 The picturesque complex has a character of its own and is one of the most remarkable collections of Celtic art and medieval architecture to be found anywhere in Europe.
 Few remnants of the early structures survive; the majority of buildings on the current site date from the 12th and 13th centuries.

+The Rock of Cashel played a role in the history of the Whiteboy movement, with a large number of Whiteboys having levelled the wall surrounding it in 1763 in a celebrated moment.
+This was part of a period of Whiteboy activity between 1763 and 1765 during which they agitated all over Tipperary, including the limestone district of Cashel.